AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 1. Correspondence Management displays the available XDPs.
 Select the XDP on which you want to base your layout fragment and tap **Next**.
 1. Specify the following information for the layout:

     * **Title (Optional):** Enter the title for the layout fragment.
-Title needs not be unique and can have special characters and non-english characters.
+Title does not need to be unique and can have special characters and non-english characters.
 Layout fragments are referred by their titles (when available) such as in thumbnails and asset properties.
     * **Name:** The unique name for the layout fragment.
 No two assets (text, condition, or list) in any state can exist with the same name.
 In the Name field, you can enter only English language characters, numbers, and hyphens.
 The Name field is automatically populated based on the Title field.
 The special characters, spaces, numbers, and non-English characters entered in the Title field are replaced with hyphens in the Name field.
 Although the value in the Title field is automatically copied to the Name, you can edit the value.
 This name appears in the list in the Manage Assets user interface.
     * **Description (Optional)**: Description that appears in the list in the Manage Assets user interface.
     * **Tags (Optional)**: Optionally, select the tags to apply to the condition.
 You can also type in a new tag's name and create it.